PrestaShop/ps_customeraccountlinks/README.md

 ## About

-Displays a block with links relative to a user's account.
+Enrich your stats, add a registration progress tab to analyze your visitors’ behavior.

 ## Reporting issues